kamyb15/HTML-File-Linux/.github/ISSUE_TEMPLATE/bug_report.md

-### Description
+---
+name: Bug report
+about: Create a report to help us improve
+title: 'Bug: [brief description of the issue]'
+labels: bug
+assignees: ''
+---

+**Describe the bug**
-- A clear and concise description of the bug.
+A clear and concise description of what the bug is.

+**To Reproduce**
-### Steps to Reproduce
+Steps to reproduce the behavior:
-1. Step one
-2. Step two
-3. Step three

-### Expected Behavior
-- What you expected to happen.

-### Actual Behavior
-- What actually happened.

-### Screenshots
-- If applicable, add screenshots to help explain your problem.

-### Environment
-- Operating System (e.g., macOS, Windows, Linux)
+1. Go to '...'
+2. Click on '....'
+3. Scroll down to '....'
+4. See error

+**Expected behavior**

+**Screenshots**

+**Desktop (please complete the following information):**
+- OS: [e.g. Windows 10, macOS 11.2]
-- Browser (e.g., Chrome, Firefox, Safari)
+- Browser [e.g. chrome, safari]

-### Additional Information
-- Any other context or information that might be helpful for the bug report.
+- Version [e.g. 22]